-Active management provides important value for investors..
-For the past 20 years, however, the public perception of active management has been centered around a negative --namely, that active management isn’t lower-cost than index funds.
+Active management has an image problem.
+For the past 20 years, the public perception of active of management has been centered around a negative –namely, that active management isn’t lower-cost than index funds.
 The narrative seems to be that passive management is cheaper – and therefore better, while active management underperforms, largely because of fees.

 But this one-dimensional characterization of active management misses many of its most important attributes.
 Active management is:

 - A key component of investment portfolios, for both individuals and institutions

 - An essential element of any financial plan

 - A critical driver of the health of the financial markets

 - A major contributor to the strength of the economy

 In other words, active management provides an important service to investors, the markets and the economy.
 It’s time for a new narrative about the value of active management.
 To that end, the Investment Adviser Association has formed the Active Managers Council to provide education and research on the value of active management and to engage on related public policy issues.
 Through research papers commentary and educational material available through its new portal, the AMC aims to be a valuable resource for investors and policymakers seeking to learn more about the role of active and passive investment strategies.